menu

 Darlington’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-Darlington is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Darlington doesn't have a public transportation system that people use for their commute.

 Demographics

-In terms of college education, Darlington is nearly on par with the US average for all cities of 21.84%: 17.93% of adults 25 and older in Darlington have a bachelor's degree or advanced degree.
+In terms of college education, the citizens of Darlington rank slightly lower than the national average.
+15.07% of adults 25 and older in Darlington have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.

-The per capita income in Darlington in 2022 was $30,117, which is middle income relative to Indiana and the nation.
-This equates to an annual income of $120,468 for a family of four.
+The per capita income in Darlington in 2022 was $30,027, which is middle income relative to Indiana, and lower middle income relative to the rest of the US.
+This equates to an annual income of $120,108 for a family of four.
 However, Darlington contains both very wealthy and poor people as well.

+Darlington is a somewhat ethnically-diverse town.
 The people who call Darlington home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Darlington residents report their race to be White.
-Important ancestries of people in Darlington include German, English, Irish, Scottish, and Scots-Irish.
+Darlington also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 15.91% of the town’s residents.
+Important ancestries of people in Darlington include English, German, Irish, Scots-Irish, and Welsh.

 The most common language spoken in Darlington is English.
 Other important languages spoken here include Spanish and Italian.